 Visit www.love146.org to find nationwide resources for parents, caregivers and youth, an online safety guide and more.

 - Watch a film together and discuss how youth in your community experience these challenges in their lives, and what actions they might take to make a difference.
 Access The Mask You Live In, MissRepresentation, Screenagers, and more in our Prevention Links section.

-- Go to local events together such as the Stop the Trafficking 5K, theater companies performing on this topic, or other activities that engage young people.
+- Race in the annual Cherish All Children 5K, or go to other local events together such as theater companies performing on this topic, or other activities that engage young people.

 - Host a social media safety training for youth and parents to come together.

 - Volunteer with an anti-trafficking organization or an organization supporting youth experiencing homelessness or other risk factors that may lead to exploitation.
 View LSS youth services volunteer opportunities.